fDero/Ezra/README.md

 # Ezra: Easy Randomness

-Ezra is a minimal and lightweight C library for pseudo-random number generation with no third-party dependencies.
+Ezra is a simple C library to generate uniformally-distributed pseudo-random numbers with no third party dependencies.

 ### Understand the API
 The API is simple, and revolves around the